covidgraph/motherlode/README.md

 # How?

+## Pipeline

+Have a look at pipeline.yaml which is the pipeline definition. based on [copili](https://git.connect.dzd-ev.de/dzdtools/pythonmodules/-/tree/master/copili) and [motherlode](https://git.connect.dzd-ev.de/dzdtools/motherlode) written by the DZD

-## Dataloaders
+## Dataloaders / Pipeline Members

-The format Motherlode accepts dataloaders is only as docker images from a registry (DockerHub only atm) Motherlode will run these images as containers an handle over some ENV variables to help dataloaders to connect to the database.
+The format Motherlode accepts dataloaders is only as docker images from a registry (e.g. [DockerHub](https://hub.docker.com/))
+Motherlode will run these images as containers an handle over some ENV variables to help dataloaders to connect to the database.

 For details have a look in at the dataloader template which comes as a python dataloader example: https://github.com/covidgraph/data_template

-## Mechanism

-### Docker handling

-Motherlode uses the [Docker SDK for python](https://docker-py.readthedocs.io/en/stable/) to manage the images and containers

-### Registry

-There is a file in the repo that serves as registry for dataloader at https://github.com/covidgraph/motherlode/blob/master/motherlode/data_sources_registry.py